ceph/ceph/doc/rados/operations/monitoring.rst

 - **USED:** The notional amount of data stored in kilobytes, unless the number appends **M** for megabytes or **G** for gigabytes.
 - **%USED:** The notional percentage of storage used per pool.
+- **MAX AVAIL:** An estimate of the notional amount of data that can be written to this pool.
 - **Objects:** The notional number of objects stored per pool.

 .. note:: The numbers in the **POOLS** section are notional.
 They are not